DIN-Foundation/bcs-ntnu-2021/report/06-source-code.md

 ### 6.2 File structure

-Here is a screenshot of the file-structure, which follows from the guidelines mentioned in 5.4:
+Here is a screenshot of the file-structure, which follows from the code organization:

 ![](./images/code-organization.png)